-From historic palaces to mobile tents, tea plantation houses perched on the sides of Himalayan peaks to languorously trawling houseboats, each of the best luxury hotels in India promises a memorable—and truly distinct—stay.
-Spread across the subcontinent, from the mountains of the north to the tropical south, these venues are as adept at pampering as they are at immersing guests into beguiling local environments.
+From historic palaces to mobile tents, tea plantations perched upon Himalayan peaks to languorous houseboats, each of the best luxury hotels in India promises a memorable—and truly distinct—stay.
+Spread across the Subcontinent, from the mountains of the north to the tropical south, these venues are as adept at pampering as they are at immersing guests into beguiling local environments.
 For a holiday spent in style, begin with these 50 best luxury hotels in India.

 Urban Hotels in India

 There’s more than one Taj Mahal in India.
-Glamorous Mumbai is home to the Taj Mahal Palace, one of the best luxury hotels in India, whose opulence challenges that of the original.
+Glamorous Mumbai is home to The Taj Mahal Palace, one of the best luxury hotels in India, whose opulence challenges that of Mumtaz’s original.
 Having hosted kings, presidents and rock stars for over a century, it predates even the Gateway of India as a historic local landmark.

-Ideally positioned in Kolkata (the so-called ‘City of Joy’), and known colloquially as the Grand Dame of Chowringhee, The Oberoi Grand is a treasure-chest of Indian heritage.
-Dating to 1880, it’s host to a soaring ballroom, expansive spa, and three different high-end eateries.
+Ideally positioned in Kolkata and known colloquially as the Grand Dame of Chowringhee, The Oberoi Grand is a treasure trove of Indian heritage.
+Dating to 1880, it’s host to a soaring ballroom, expansive spa, and a clutch of delightful high-end eateries.

-The third largest hotel in all of India, the sprawling ITC Grand Chola in Chennai makes a majestic impression (it’s also LEED-certified, making it impressively eco-friendly).
-Taking a page from southern India’s ancient Chola dynasty, its architectural splendour is matched by plush guest accommodations.
+The third largest hotel in all of India, the sprawling ITC Chola in Chennai makes a majestic impression (it’s also LEED-certified, making it impressively eco-friendly).
+Taking inspiration from southern India’s ancient ruling Chola dynasty, its architectural splendour is matched by plush guest accommodations.

-The Leela Palace in Bangalore entwines tropical aesthetics with modern luxury.
-Though certainly frequented by the legions of business travellers who pour into the city, the hotel’s luxury outlook lends it a universal appeal—its Maharaja Suite, catered to by 24-hour service, is quite the treat.
+The Leela Palace in Bangalore marries tropical aesthetics with modern luxury.
+Though certainly favoured by the legions of business travellers who pour into the city, the hotel’s luxury outlook lends it a universal appeal—its Maharaja Suite, catered to by 24-hour service, is quite the treat.

 Beach Hotels in India

-Profiting from Kerala’s abundance of coastal scenery, the remote Neeleshwar Hermitage hotel looks out on 23 miles of unspoiled beaches.
-Amenities are on hand to assist in the aim of absolute relaxation, with infinity pools and spa treatments aplenty.
+Profiting from Kerala’s abundance of coastal scenery, the secluded Neeleshwar Hermitage hotel looks out on 23 miles of unspoiled beaches.
+Amenities are on hand to assist in the aim of absolute relaxation, with infinity pools and Ayurvedic treatments aplenty.

 Away from the tourist-clogged heart of Goa, the aptly named Elsewhere is a secluded resort whose exact location is revealed only to guests.
 Refreshingly minimalist beach houses and tents treat visitors to an undisturbed escape from the rest of the world.

-With personal butlers, 12-hole golf courses and ocean-views, The Leela Club in Goa spares no expense when curating its atmosphere of beachside luxury.
-After time spent outdoors, guests can retreat to the Club’s spa, where an Ayurvedic doctor is on-hand.
+With personal butlers, a 12-hole golf course and ocean-views, The Leela in Goa spares no expense when curating its atmosphere of beachside luxury.
+After time spent outdoors, guests can retreat to The Leela’s spa, where an Ayurvedic doctor is on-hand.

 It’s right there in the name: CGH Earth’s Marari Beach is perfectly suited to sand-and-surf lovers.
-Here, there are no TVs, and outside distractions are kept to a minimum—what better excuse to spend your days taking in the sea and exploring its 55 lush acres of land?
+Here, there are no televisions, and outside distractions are kept to a minimum—what better excuse to spend your days taking in the sea and exploring its 55 lush acres of land?